wrouesnel/ansible-ad/README.md

 What does AD need to support subid/subgid handling?

 AD policy restore from zip doesn't set scope/delegation on GPOs properly (so they won't apply as expected.)

+# Fedora Notes

+You need this PR https://codeberg.org/jengelh/pam_mount/pulls/5 applied to pam_mount to get sensible bind mount behavior, but it works beautifully for folder redirections.